 As well as providing an integrated view of the IT systems, CMDB is also a convenient mechanism to combine best-in-class solutions in order to address end-to-end business needs.
 By viewing the CMDB as a methodology, rather than as a result, a world of possibilities is achievable beyond the traditional aggregation of data.

 Through its standards-based approach, the output of one application can be easily configured to drive another application without the need for extensive coding and custom integrations.
-In this way the CMDB offers organizations the ability to combine already productive individual applications to help solve broader business initiatives including change management, security, IT governance, infrastructure asset management, capacity management, service management and service delivery.
+In this way the CMDB offers organisations the ability to combine already productive individual applications to help solve broader business initiatives including change management, security, IT governance, infrastructure asset management, capacity management, service management and service delivery.

 In this case the CMDB provides a standard structure for sharing and integrating the data and events between the applications as necessary.
 A good example is the integration of a network infrastructure management application with a configuration management application.